PET-G, polyurethane, custom electronics and programming, headphones/speakers, 54” x 24” x 26”, 2013

 What's a Penteract?

 A Penteract is a 5th dimensional object.
 To understand what that means let's start with a point . representing the zeroth dimension.
 When the point becomes a line it enters the 1st dimension.
-And when that line breaks at a right angle from itself, and turns twice more to return to its origin, it enters the 2nd dimension and becomes a plane.
-When that plane bends into the 3rd dimension, it becomes a cube.
-Only through orthogonal movement, (a fancy math way of saying 'to move at a right angle from where you started') can we move up into higher dimensions.
+And when that line extrudes at a right angle from itself, it becomes a plane and enters the 2nd dimension.
+When that plane extrudes at a right angle from itself, it becomes a cube and entersthe 3rd dimension.
+Only through this orthogonal movement can we move up into higher dimensions.

 The inspiration for this body of work comes from our fuzzy